A quick, handy guide to Natural Deodorant:

 There are many natural deodorant brands and products available today (trust us, we’ve tried MANY of them!) but they do vary widely in quality and effectiveness.

-A trend of ‘make your own’ natural deo has also started and whilst it may work for some, we would not recommend doing this without some proper training first!
-We like to leave our armpits to the natural skincare experts, who have taken years to discover the best formula for fragrant, fresh feeling armpits.
+A trend of ‘make your own’ natural deodorant has also started and whilst it may work for some, we would not recommend doing this without some proper training first!
+We like to leave our armpits to the natural skincare experts, who have taken years to discover the best formula for fragrant, fresh feeling underarms.

-Here’s our top five ingredients to look for when choosing a natural deo this season:
+Here’s our top five ingredients to look for when choosing a natural deodorant this season:

-Coconut Oil – This amazing nourishing natural oil contains Vitamin E, essential amino acids, lauric and caprylic acid which form part of skin’s barrier function and help maintain the natural flora.
+Coconut Oil – This amazing nourishing natural ingredient contains Vitamin E, essential amino acids, lauric and caprylic acid which form part of skin’s barrier function and help maintain the natural flora.
 The anti-bacterial and anti-fungal properties of Coconut Oil are absolutely perfect for natural deodorants.
-Due to it’s high saturated fat content, Coconut oil ensures skin remains highly moisturised after use helping to soothe as well as treat.
-Finally, Coconut oil has the added benefit of being able to reach the dermis (deep layers of the skin) allowing the antibacterial action to begin under the surface.
-An essential ingredient for any natural deo!
+Due to it’s high saturated fat content, Coconut ensures underarms remain highly moisturised after use, helping to soothe as well as treat.
+Finally, Coconut has the added benefit of being able to reach the dermis (deep layers) allowing the antibacterial action to begin under the surface.
+An essential ingredient for any natural deodorant!

 Salt – Natural salt, such as Himalayan Pink Salt, contains a whole host of beneficial minerals such as magnesium, potassium, iodine and iron which act as key detoxifiers and neutralizers of odour.

 Magnesium Oxide – Remember ‘milk of magnesia’?
 This is the same ingredient which is now cleverly used in many natural deodorants due to it’s amazing ability to neutralise odour as well as a whole host of other health benefits.